Create a Configuration Set

-Select a folder to copy to your $OEM$ folder (optional), and then click OK.
+Select a folder that you want to copy to your $OEM$ Folders folder (optional), and then click OK.

 If a configuration set is used during Windows Setup, all of the contents at the root of the media where the answer file exists are copied to the Windows installation.
 If there are many files and folders at the same level as the answer file, Windows Setup copies all of the files and folders to the Windows installation.
-Note that this might slow down installation, and, in some cases, you might run out of disk space.
+Note that this might slow down installation.
+In some cases, you might run out of disk space.